MicrosoftDocs/azure-devops-docs/docs/organizations/security/set-project-collection-level-permissions.md

 > [!Note]
 > The above list indicates the latest groups defined for Azure DevOps and TFS 2017.
 For earlier versions of TFS, the list may differ.
 Only add service accounts to [TFS service account groups](/tfs/server/admin/service-accounts-dependencies-tfs).
 To understand valid user groups, see [About permissions and groups, Valid user groups](about-permissions.md#validusers).

 For a description of each group and each permission, see [Permissions and groups reference, Groups](permissions.md#groups).

 > [!TIP]
-> For users who will manage features provided at the project-level admin
+> For users who will manage project-level features &mdash;such as, teams, area and
-> context&mdash;such as, teams, area and iteration paths, repositories,
+> iteration paths, repositories, service hooks, and service end points&mdash;add them to
+> the Project Administrators group.
+> For users who will manage organization or collection-level features
+> &mdash;such as, projects, policies, processes, retention policies,
-> service hooks, and service end points&mdash;add them to the Project
+> agent and deployment pools, and extensions&mdash;add them to the Project Collection
 > Administrators group.
-> For users who will manage features provided at the collection-level admin
-> context &mdash;such as, team projects, processes, retention policies and
-> resource limits, agent pools, and extensions&mdash;add them to the Project
-> Administrators group.
+To learn more, see [About user, team, project, and organization-level settings](../settings/about-settings.md).

 ## Prerequisites